PavanRaga/packer-ansible-terraform/README.md

 # Deploy instructions:

 1) *make init* #This will create required SSH keys
-2) *make packer-build* #this will create AMI with required packages. copy ami-id.
+2) *make packer-build* #this will create AMI with required packages. ami-id will be written to terroform directory.
 3) *make terrform-apply* # this will provision and deploy the service to ec2.
-Needs ami-id from packer build.
-4) Use "http://public-ip:3555/api/v1/upload" to upload file
+4) Use "http://public-ip:5000/uploader" to upload file
+5) Use "http://serverip:5000/get?file=filename" to retrive file
 5) *make terrform-destroy* # this will de-provision the resources.